Begin Your Novel ClassWith Kerry Hadley-Pryce. Starting 29/11/2022

 In this final week, it’s time to get hold of your novel and prepare a chapter plan.
 By now you’ll know where you’re going with it and how you want it to move.
 You’ll show that you’ve found your voice, and will be able to sense that your novel is ready to be written.

-‘I would just like to thank Kerry, not just for the kind and very helpful comments, but for the whole class.
+‘I would just like to thank Kerry, not just for the kind and very helpful comments, but for the whole course.
 I really enjoyed it.
 I learned a lot and I hope I’ll be able to put it into writing.’
 Andrea

 Our cancellation/refund policy may be viewed here.